afrank03/project-guiding-principals/README.md

   - Is there QA resource?
   - Is Data Warehouse involved?
   - Are DBA's involved?
+- Do we have a road map with milestones for this project?
+  - Is there agreed Phase 1 / MVP?
+- Do we understand what is the value for the company in this project?
+  - What are priorities?
+- What skills does this project require?
+  - How many Seniors?
+  - How many mids?
+  - How many juniors?

+## After squad is formed phase
+- What is the Source Repository for the project?
+  - Is it new or old system?
 - Is this project candidate for interaction with DS?
 - What is the Tech stack?
+See ["Tech Stack" Appendix](#tech_stack).
   - Frontend?
   - Backend?
   - Is it new/old tech?
-- Do we have a road map with milestones for this project?
-  - Is there agreed Phase 1 / MVP?
 - Did we TKO'd (Kicked off / Three amigos session) the project?
 - Do we need new environment for this project?
   - If yes, then we need TechOps resource